TrainWeb.org Facebook Page

 Map: Ba 26 D 4 Topographic Maps

-On the west side of Falls Road, in 1906 the NC built its last new station on the Green Spring Branch.
+On the west side of Falls Road in 1906, NC built its last new station on the Green Spring Branch.
 Railroads had not anticipated how disruptive automobiles would be: just 10 years later dedicated passenger service along the Green Spring Branch would cease.
 Starting in the 1920s, a self-powered doodlebug shuttled branch passenger to Hollins Station where they could catch a train, such as the Parkton Local, for the trip to downtown Baltimore.

 The station's Tudor style emulates that of the nearby mansion named Gramercy that AJ Cassatt, president of the Pennsylvania Railroad, had constructed as a wedding present for his daughter Eliza.
 Rail service here outlasted the marriage, but not by very much.
 Gramercy stands on land granted in 1698 by Lord Baltimore to Joshua Howard, grandfather of Colonel John Eager Howard, AJ Cassatt by Mary Cassatt he for whom Howard County is named.